IntroQG/gradertools/README.md

 [pull_student_repos.py](pull_student_repos.py) is a script that helps to pull multiple repositories for specified students.
 It also manages everything in a way that the student repositories can be automatically graded with NBgrader.
-Compliance with NBgrader  requires a few special tricks:
+Compliance with NBgrader  requires a few special tricks (done automatically by the tool):

  - Student repositories will be stored in folder called `submitted`
  - The GitHub Classroom repository that is pulled will be renamed from `exercise-3-username` to `Exercise-3`